Nyaribovic/K-Nearest-Neighbours-KNN-and-The-Naive-Bayes-Classifier/README.md

 # K-Nearest-Neighbours-KNN-and-The-Naive-Bayes-Classifier
 # Purpose of the Repository

-The aim of this project is to apply supervised learning algorithms; The KNN and naive Bayes Classifiers.
+The aim of this project is to apply supervised learning algorithms; KNN and naive Bayes Classifiers.

 The analysis will perform;